wilkotom/containerstuff/Exercise_1/README.md

 An `X-FastCGI-Cache` header has been added so that we can illustrate the cache is working correctly.
 In production use we may choose to obfuscate this, or leave it out entirely.

-#### Access to `wp-admin`
+#### Access to `wp-admin` and `wp-login.php`
-In order to dissuade brute force attacks attempting to log in to the admin interface `/wp-admin`, basic HTTP Authentication has been enabled.
+In order to dissuade brute force attacks attempting to log in to the wordpress interface, basic HTTP Authentication has been enabled.
 The default username is _Administrator_ and the default password is _changeit_.
 These can be modified (and should, before exposing the endpoint publically) by updating the htpasswd file under `nginx/wordpress-admin.htpasswd` using a standard htpasswd utility.

 #### Other Concerns